Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 22, 2026

 Technically, the Depo-Provera litigation is not a class action.
 It is a multidistrict litigation (MDL), which is a different legal mechanism.
 In a class action, one plaintiff represents an entire group, and any settlement applies to all class members.
 In an MDL, each plaintiff files an individual lawsuit, but all cases are consolidated before one judge for pretrial proceedings to avoid duplicating discovery and motion practice.

 The Depo-Provera MDL (No. 3140) is consolidated in the Northern District of Florida under Judge M. Casey Rodgers.
-As of February 2026, more than 2,098 individual lawsuits have been filed in the MDL, with additional cases pending in state courts in New York, Delaware, California, and other states.
+As of June 2026, more than 5,500 individual lawsuits have been filed in the MDL — up from 2,098 in February 2026 — with filings continuing at roughly 650 per month and additional cases pending in state courts in New York, Delaware, California, and other states.

 The practical difference for clients is that in an MDL, each case is evaluated individually, meaning your settlement amount will depend on the specific facts of your case — your diagnosis, treatment, usage history, and damages.